 - Check your flood risk on FEMA’s Flood Map Service Center page.

 - Consider adding Flood coverage to your insurance strategy.
-Bear in mind that coverage for Flood is always purchased separately from property coverage and if going through the National Flood Insurance Program there is usually a 30-day waiting period for Flood coverage to go into effect.
+Bear in mind that Flood coverage is always purchased separately from property coverage and if you choose coverage through the National Flood Insurance Program there is a 30-day waiting period for Flood coverage to go into effect.
+NREIG’s program does not have any waiting period for Flood coverage.

 - Check the grading of soil around your foundation to be sure water will flow away from the house when it rains.
 Install additional drainage if necessary or regrade problem areas.